NiLuJe/FBInk/README.md

 ## How does it look?

-Like this for its text printing facilities :).
+A few basic examples of the fixed cell text rendering...

 ![FBInk on a Kobo H2O](https://raw.githubusercontent.com/NiLuJe/FBInk/master/resources/fbink_readme.png)

-And like this when displaying an image :).
+Or if we drop an image in there...

 ![FBInk 1.2.0 on a Kobo H2O](https://raw.githubusercontent.com/NiLuJe/FBInk/master/resources/fbink_image.png)